 Content from Twitter, Instagram, and other similar platforms can provide abundant opportunities for qualitative analysis.
-ATLAS.ti allows researchers to import tweets directly into their project.
-Researchers can conduct complex searches of Twitter data to incorporate tweets as qualitative data instantly.
+ATLAS.ti allows researchers to import tweets directly into their project as well as comments from any social media post, such as Instagram, TikTok, Facebook, and so on.
+Researchers can easily search and incorporate any tweets for comments as qualitative data instantly.

 Tweets also include metadata such as a user's handle, location, likes, and retweets, all of which are included in imported tweets.
 This is useful if, for example, you want to confine your qualitative analysis to tweets from a certain location or by a particular user.